home-assistant/developers.home-assistant/blog/2021-01-29-custom-integration-chamges.md

 Happy New Year everyone!
 2021 is finally here 🎉

-As you probably are aware of, recently we were made aware of security issues in several popular custom integrations.
+As you probably are aware, recently we were made aware of security issues in several popular custom integrations.
 You can read more about that here:

 - https://www.home-assistant.io/blog/2021/01/14/security-bulletin/
 - https://www.home-assistant.io/blog/2021/01/22/security-disclosure/